12 Things You Shouldn’t Do at Reopened Retail Stores

 Not wear a mask

 Speaking of necessary precautions, wearing a face mask over your nose and mouth is vital to help prevent the spread of COVID-19.
 The CDC recommends wearing a mask whenever social distancing is impossible—such as in an enclosed retail space.
 While many stores will be mandating fewer shoppers in their store at once, there will likely still be moments where keeping six-feet apart will not be possible.
-However hot and uncomfortable they may be (though these summer mask picks can really change the game), they can save lives.
+However hot and uncomfortable they may be, they can save lives.

 “To help curb the spread of the virus, consumers should wear face masks and of course make sure they are in good health before entering reopened stores,” says Sam Zietz, CEO of GRUBBRR payment technology system for retailers.
 “One of the best ways to respect store associates is to follow social distancing protocols.”
 All in all, it is the responsibility of both staff and customers to keep everyone safe and keep stores open.